Skip to main content

 Key Takeaways

-• Advantage plans act as a "one-stop-shop" for hospital, medical, and drug coverage.
+• Advantage plans act as a "one-stop-shop" for hospital, medical, and prescription drug coverage.

-• Most plans offer extra benefits like dental, vision, hearing, and fitness memberships.
+• Most plans offer extra benefits like dental, vision, hearing, and fitness memberships that Original Medicare lacks.

 • You are usually restricted to an HMO or PPO network of doctors and hospitals.